sarvsav/retro-language/doc/The_Ngaro_Virtual_Machine.rst

 Opcode 30: WAIT
 ---------------
-Run the simulated device handler.
-Before calling this, the code being run should set I/O port 0 to 0 to ensure that a request is actually handled.
-If no requests are pending (based on the values written to the ports previously), continue execution as normal.
+Run the simulated device handler, provided that port 0 is set to 0, and at least one other port is set to a value other than 0.
+Otherwise, continue execution as normal.

+If the device handler runs, it will setting port 0 to 1, thus preventing itself from running again until the code sets port 0 back to 0.
+Therefore, programs should always set I/O port 0 to 0 before invoking WAIT.

 Opcodes Above 30